patzinak/coursera-capstone-project/report.md

 Ski resorts might be interested in knowing the expected market value for the lift ticket at their resorts, to achieve any competitive advantage.
 This is especially relevant as the ski prices changes at least on an annual basis.
-The ability to relailbly evaluate market prices is important for dynamic pricing.
+The ability to reliably evaluate market prices is important for dynamic pricing.
 If any influence of the off-mountain infrastructure on the lift ticket prices is found, the resorts may consider investing heavily into new venue development to improve the perceived resort value and justify further increase of the ticket prices.

-Skiers and snowboarders might be interested in knowing how justified are the ticket prices at a particular resort in order, for example, to choose a resort that have great moutain slopes terrain but does not necessary provide a lot of dinning options.
+Skiers and snowboarders might be interested in knowing how justified are the ticket prices at a particular resort in order, for example, to choose a resort that have great mountain slopes terrain but does not necessary provide a lot of dinning options.

 ## 2. Data acquisition and cleaning